fsharp/fslang-design/FSharp-6.0/FS-1087-resumable-code.md

 The code-weaving mechanism of resumable code can also be used to accurately statically combine non-resumable code fragments.
 For example, this is done by the `list { .. }`, `option { .. }` and `voption { .. }` examples.

-The code achieved is more reliably efficient than that acheived by simply inlining all combinators, because user code is identified as resumable code and passed in via `ResumableCode` parameters which are statically inlined and flattened through the code weaving process.
+The code achieved is more reliably efficient than that achieved by simply inlining all combinators, because user code is identified as resumable code and passed in via `ResumableCode` parameters which are statically inlined and flattened through the code weaving process.
 Additionally, the control code and user code can be woven via delegates taking the "this" state machine argument as a byref to a struct state machine (e.g. see the `list` sample) which means zero allocations occur in the final resulting code.